Transferability of Graph Neural Networks using Graphon and Sampling Theories: Main Results

-The last condition will become evident during the proof of the theorem (see \eqref{sys}), while the first condition arises from our effort to equate the two geometric rates in \eqref{def:tildE}. \end{remark}

-The foundation of Theorem~\ref{thm:WNN} relies on the result established in Theorem~\ref{thm:TsamplingregwG}.
-However, the two differ in the scope of their predictions.
-While our sampling result guarantees predictions on the entire interval $[0,1]$, Theorem~\ref{thm:WNN} provides guarantees for the specific {\it predictable} zone $[r,1-r]$, which, since $r=C(N-\mathfrak{m})^{-\alpha}$ and $N=\lceil\varepsilon^{-10/9}\rceil$, widens to $[0,1]$ as $\varepsilon\to 0^+$.
-This distinction arises from a crucial implementation of an integration-by-parts result in Theorem~\ref{thm:WNN} (see Proposition~\ref{prop:WNNthmcont}), which secures its conclusion but in the process, inherently restricts the prediction range.
+Theorem~\ref{thm:WNN} relies on Theorem~\ref{thm:TsamplingregwG}, but they differ in predictive scope.
+While the latter guarantees predictions across $[0,1]$, the former provides guarantees for the specific {\it predictable} zone $[r,1-r]$, which, since $r=C(N-\mathfrak{m})^{-\alpha}$ and $N=\lceil\varepsilon^{-10/9}\rceil$, widens to $[0,1]$ as $\varepsilon\to 0^+$.
+This distinction arises from an implementation of an integration-by-parts result in Theorem~\ref{thm:WNN} (see Proposition~\ref{prop:WNNthmcont}), which secures its conclusion but in the process limits the prediction range.